 The Virgin and the Viscount

-Book 2 in the Bachelor Lords of London series
+Book 2 of the Bachelor Lords of London

 Lady Elisabeth Hamilton-Baythes has a painful secret.
 At fifteen, she was abducted by highwaymen and sold to a brothel.
 But two days later, she was rescued by a young lord, a man she’s never forgotten.
 Now, she’s devoted herself to save other innocents from a similar fate.

 Bryson Courtland, Viscount Rainsleigh never breaks the rules.
 Well, once, but that was a long time ago.
 He’s finally escaped his unhappy past to become one of the wealthiest nobleman in Britain.
 The last thing he needs to complete his ideal life?
 A perfectly proper wife.

 When Bryson meets Elisabeth, he sees only a flawless candidate for his future wife.
 But a distant memory calls to him every time he’s with her.
 Elisabeth knows she’s not the wife Bryson needs, and he is the only person who has the power to reveal her secret.
 But neither of them can resist the devastating pull of attraction and as the truth comes to life, they must discover that an improper love is the truest of all.

 Three men, two titles, one quiet street.
 Will London ever be the same?

 The Virgin and the Viscount is Book 2.
 Find out about The Earl Next Door, Book 1 →